DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 ### This callout does not send the request

 This callout does not send out the request.
-Insted you should use ServiceCallout for that purpose.
+Instead you should use ServiceCallout for that purpose.
 In the ServiceCallout configuration, refer to the same message you used as `source` in the Java callout.